renatolond/blog/_posts/2018-07-13-running-a-mastodon-instance-using-archlinux.md

 What is assumed:
 - There's no service running in the same ports as Mastodon.
 If that's the case, adjustments will need to be made throughout the guide.
 - You're not using root as your base user.
-That you have another user configured with sudo access.
+You do have a user configured with sudo access.

 ---